PeterCamilleri/fibonacci_rng/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+#### Plan B

+Go to the GitHub repository and raise an issue calling attention to some aspect that could use some TLC or a suggestion or an idea.
+Apply labels to the issue that match the point you are trying to make.
+Then follow your issue and keep up-to-date as it is worked on.
+All input are greatly appreciated.